-Programs are available from speakers trained by three different organizations active in researching and combating climate change and its effects:
+Programs are available from speakers trained by two different organizations active in researching and combating climate change and its effects:

 - The Climate Reality Project / The Climate Reality Leadership Corps